zhwm/SparsePro_analysis/README.md

-# Ananlysis performed in the SparsePro paper
+# Analysis performed in the SparsePro paper

 This repo contains scripts for: